-However, if you are convicted of a second CMT, you do not qualify for the exception unless the crimes occurred within a single act of misconduct.
-For example, if you committed an assault deemed a CMT (some are not) as a reaction to being caught shoplifting, these crimes may be deemed as having arisen from a single act of misconduct.
+However, if you were convicted of a second CIMT, you do not qualify for this exception unless the crimes occurred within a single act of misconduct.
+For example, if you committed an assault deemed a CIMT (some are not) after someone tried to stop you from shoplifting, these crimes could be deemed as having arisen from a single act of misconduct.
 In that case, the two charges are rolled together (for immigration purposes) and do not trigger ineligibility for the exception.

 NOTE: The immigration laws treat crimes involving drugs and admitted drug use as a separate category, and the above exceptions will not apply.

 Different people's cases are often treated differently, even if the facts seem identical or very similar.
 Adjustment of status in removal proceedings is also always at the discretion of the Immigration Judge.

 Does that mean you should attempt to hide your criminal record?
-Absolutely not: Lying to the DHS or Immigration Judge is apt to have the opposite result from that you seek and to further compound your immigration problems.
-For example, if you qualified for relief from removal for CMTs, a lie could result in a finding that you lack good moral character and eliminate your eligibility for any discretionary relief that the Immigration Judge may have otherwise intended to grant.
-What you should do, however, is consult an immigration attorney for a full analysis of your case, and an exploration of any exceptions or applicable waiver opportunities.
+Absolutely not.
+Lying to the DHS or an Immigration Judge is apt to have the opposite result from that you seek and to further compound your immigration problems.
+In particular, a lie could result in a finding that you lack good moral character and thus destroy eligibility for any discretionary relief that the Immigration Judge might have otherwise intended to grant, such as cancellation of removal.